 Once we've received a satisfactory DBS check, we will issue a chaperone licence.

 Applying for a chaperone licence

-In order to apply for a chaperone licence the following forms should be completed and submitted to the local council whose area the prospective chaperone lives:
+In order to apply for a chaperone licence the following forms should be completed and submitted to your local council:

 - an application form together with two passport-sized photographs